Situational Depression: Do you have it?

 and

-Then you may be suffering from situational depression and in need of some professional or self help efforts to help you feel better!
+Then you may be suffering from situational depression and in need of some professional or self-help efforts to help you feel better!

 People who could benefit from therapy often do not seek it because they think it will pass or their reactions are normal.
 Depression is something that is experienced by almost everyone at some point in their lives.
 That, however, does not mean that you can’t benefit from help dealing with the situation that is causing your distress.
-Your perception and perspective of life and its circumstances are what dictates your mood.
+Your perception and perspective of life and its circumstances are what dictate your mood.
 If you feel less isolated and these feelings are normalized, you can change your feelings and your behavior.
 Therapy can help you to do these things.

 I have found that people who have adjustment-related depression are often the ones who respond most quickly and successfully to treatment.
 Once you can isolate some of the stresses and causes of your Depression often, you feel relieved.
 Our distress about the fact that we are depressed, the feeling of things being out of control, often makes the Depression worse.